ymolists/website/src/routes/docs/config-gitpod-file.md

     onOpen: open-preview
 ```

-Please refer to the [`.gitpod.yml` reference](/docs/config-gitpod-file) for a list of all available configuration options and their meaning.

 ## How to provide the .gitpod.yml config file

 In order to tell Gitpod how to prepare a dev environment for your project, you check in a `.gitpod.yml` file into the root of your repository.
 This way you can